jeffknupp/blog/in_progress/2016-12-15-exploring-docker-and-kubernetes-24-hours-2-clouds-1-python-api-many-insights.md

 * [supervisord](http://supervisord.org)

 A request for the root page arrives, the 10-line HTML page requests the required javascript files to bootstrap itself, and from then on, the front end is driving.
-The Flask API is run by `uwsgi` under the watchful eye of `supervisor`.
+The Flask API is run by `uwsgi` under the watchful eye of `supervisord`.
 When the front end makes an API request, `nginx` communicates with `uwsgi` over a Unix domain socket using the `uwsgi` binary protocol.
+If one of the Python process spawned by `uwsgi` (or `uwsgi` itself) goes down, `supervisord` restarts it.

 This is about as vanilla a deployment one could have for a web-based Python application.
 And I figured (correctly) that this would work in my favor.
 We weren't doing anything crazy in terms of the setup of the machine.
 Creating a Docker